INTO-CPS-Association/DTaaS-examples/digital_twins/three-tank/README.md

 ### Execute

-Execute the three-tank digital twin using DTManager.
-DTManager in-turn runs the co-simulation using Maestro.
+Execute the three-tank digital twin using TwinManager.
+TwinManager in-turn runs the co-simulation using Maestro.
 Generates the co-simulation output.csv file at `/workspace/examples/data/three-tank/output`.